vE5li/butterware/README.md

 `make flash KEYBOARD=butterboard SIDE=left DEVICE=/dev/sda`

-We recommend flashing both sides to avoid the persistent storage going out of sync, which might cause weird behavior when using the keyboard.
+It is recommended to flash both sides to avoid the persistent storage going out of sync, which might cause weird behavior when using the keyboard.